 \subsection{Technical Overview}

 We first describe a classical parallel approach in Section~\ref{sec:main-classical-algo}, and then show how this translates to a quantum algorithm in Section~\ref{sec:main-quantum-algo}.
-To understand our approach, consider this very simple naive classical solution to \smgd illustrated in Fig.~\ref{fig:shifted_threads} on page \pageref{fig:shifted_threads}.
-Given pattern $P$ of length $m$ and GD string $T$ of $n$ segments and $N$ total characters, start from the leftmost position, called column (formally defined in Section~\ref{sec:preliminaries}), in $T$ and try to match $P$.
+To understand our approach, consider this very simple naive classical sequential solution to \smgd.
+Given pattern $P$ of length $m$ and GD string $T$ of $n$ segments and $N$ total characters, start from the leftmost position in $T$, called column (formally defined in Section~\ref{sec:preliminaries}), and try to match $P$.
 Consume characters from $P$ and compare them to $T$ column-by-column (using tries, see Section~\ref{sec:main-classical-algo}) checking whether a character-match can be found or not.
 Even if there is no character-match, do not stop, but continue consuming one character in $P$ for each column in $T$ until there are no more characters in $P$.
 At this point, start again from the beginning of $P$, and keep consuming its characters in the same manner until either a full pattern match is found or we reach the end of $T$.
-If no pattern match is found at this point, restart all the procedure starting from the second column of $T$ this time.
-Keep restarting the procedure each time shifting the starting position one column to the right until a match is found or $m$ instances of the procedure have been run.
-If no match has been found until this point, we can safely stop and report that there is no match, as the next instance of our procedure would start from a column already checked by the very first procedure instance.
+If no pattern match is found at this point, restart the procedure, this time starting from the second column of $T$.
+Keep restarting the procedure, each time shifting the starting position one column to the right, until a match is found or $m$ instances of the procedure have been run.
+If no match has been found until this point, we can safely stop and report that there is no match, because the subsequent instances of our procedure would start from a column already checked by a previous instance.

-The classical parallel algorithm follows exactly this logic, with the difference that it launches $m$ threads to run the $m$ instances of the above procedure in parallel.
+The classical parallel algorithm, illustrated in Fig.~\ref{fig:shifted_threads} on page \pageref{fig:shifted_threads}, follows exactly this logic, with the difference that it launches $m$ threads to run the $m$ instances of the above procedure in parallel.
 In a sense, this is similar to the approach of Ascone et al.~\cite[Theorem 3]{Asconeetal24}, but there the authors use a bit-vector to keep track of the active prefixes between two segments, while here we parallelize over all possible shifts of the pattern against the GD string.